 Important Insights that help with Overcoming Trauma

 - For those of us who are suffering guilt over past mistakes: We often cause ourselves suffering by looking at our past mistakes with hindsight and judge ourselves harshly because we think/feel that we “should have known better”.
-In reality though, in any moment in time, we can only make decisions and act in accordance with the awareness and experience that we have then.
+In reality though, in any moment in time, we can only make decisions and act in accordance with the awareness and experience that we had then.
 No amount of hindsight can change that.
 What we can do, however, is learn from our past mistakes and take advantage of those insights as best we can now.
-For our own wellbeing and ongoing healing and development, it is essential to accept that we are human and compassionately forgive ourselves for own mistakes, no matter how grave they may be.
+For our own wellbeing and ongoing healing and development, it is essential to accept that we are human and compassionately forgive ourselves for our own mistakes, no matter how grave they may be.
 Let your mistakes teach you, so that you can benefit from the wisdom they bring, and you might even be able to help others with this wisdom also.
 When we judge/condemn ourselves, our heart closes and our ability for insight is greatly restricted.
 This helps no one.
 We can’t escape being human, but we can evolve.
 Acceptance, compassion, forgiveness are qualities that facilitate personal growth.

 - When we have suffered a significant trauma, is can be hard not to see ourselves as a “victim of life”.
 However, as strange as it may seem at first, set about orientating your perspective to seeing yourself as a “student of Life”.
 This may take some practice and seeking a mentor would help.
 You see, us human beings, we have this capacity called conscious-awareness, which gives us an extremely powerful ability to learn, grow and adapt through adversity.
 We all have this capacity, but we often have to learn how to switch it on.
 Significant traumas tend to challenge us to look at life differently, and challenge our ability to care for our own mind.
 When we see ourselves as a victim of life, we tend to render ourselves powerless to grow through the experience, we close ourselves off to new perspectives that help us access more of our potential, and believe me, your potential is far greater than what you may assume.
 It is possible to heal and move forward.
 The answers are there.
 We need to be open to recognise what they are.
 Furthermore, if we want to pursue justice for a crime committed against us, this approach to healing enables us to be more empowered, because we are not depending in justice before we can heal.
 We reclaim and own power and therefore can stand up for ourselves and sustain ourselves better.